New Oxford Theatre

 In 1922, the New Oxford Theatre went over to screening films for a while.
 In 1923, it was back to live theatre use presenting French plays, and the American musical “Little Nellie Kelly” which ran for 265 performances from July 1923.
 In 1924, C.B.
 Cochran presented the Old Vic Shakespeare Company’s productions of “The Taming of the Shrew”, “As You Like It”, “Hamlet” and “Twelfth Night”.

 The New Oxford Theatre was closed in May 1926 after a short run of the flop musical “Turned Up” presented by the Denville Stock Company.

 The building had been sold to J. Lyons catering company, and was demolished to build a Lyons Corner House restaurant building, which opened in 1927.
-The Lyons Corner House was closed in 1967, and Classic Cinemas opened their 4-screen (later 5-screens) Classic Oxford Street in the basement in 1977.
-The building has been used as a branch of Virgin Megastore & later Zavvi selling cd’s and DVD’s, and in 2013 is a branch of the Primark clothing store.
+The Lyons Corner House was closed in 1967, and Classic Cinemas opened their 4-screen (later 5-screens) Classic Oxford Street in the basement in 1977, last operated as the MGM Oxford Street (which has its own page on Cinema Treasures).
+That building has been used as a branch of Virgin Megastore & later Zavvi selling cd’s and DVD’s, and in 2013 is a branch of the Primark clothing store.

 Just login to your account and subscribe to this theater